tushartushar/taksidiotis/guide.md

 ﻿# Taksidiotis - Athens travel guide by the Greeks

 Athens is the capital city of Greece and the largest as well.
 Athens dominates the Attica region and is one of the world's oldest cities, with its recorded history spanning over 3,400 years.
+Athens is a vibrant city with unlimited choices and contrasts to fall in love with.
+Here’s a list of the sights, places and activities that will make your Athenian experience unforgettable.

 Take a look at the amazing video capturing Athens at night ["City of Athens - A Portrait of a Changing Metropolis"](https://vimeo.com/256590553) by Alexandros Maragos.